AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added :ref:`spacecraftLocation` module to allow checking for satellite to satellite line-of-sight access
 - made ``maximumRange`` an optional variable in :ref:`groundLocation`
 - renamed ``spacecraftDynamics`` to :ref:`spacecraftSystem`, and renamed the associated ``spacecraft`` to ``spacecraftUnit()``.
+- renamed the `spacecraftPlus` associated messages to :ref:`SCStatesMsgPayload` and :ref:`SCMassPropsMsgPayload`
 - renamed ``spacecraftPlus()`` to be now simply :ref:`spacecraft`
 - renamed ``fswModuleTemplate()`` to be :ref:`cModuleTemplate`.
 This makes this naming consistent with the new :ref:`cppModuleTemplate`.
 - renamed `rwMotorVoltageInterface` to :ref:`motorVoltageInterface`.
 This motor model can be used for both RW and hinged panel devices.
+-